NVIDIA/cuDecomp/docs/api/f_api.rst

   :p cudecompGridDesc grid_desc [in]: A cuDecomp grid descriptor.
   :p cudecompPencilInfo pencil_info [out]: A cuDecomp pencil information structure.
   :p integer axis [in]: The domain axis the desired pencil is aligned with.
-  :p integer halo_extents(3) [in, optional]: An array of three integers to define halo region extents of the pencil, in global order.
+  :p integer halo_extents(3) [in,optional]: An array of three integers to define halo region extents of the pencil, in global order.
 The i-th entry in this array should contain the number of halo elements (per direction) expected in the along the i-th global domain axis.
 Symmetric halos are assumed (e.g. a value of one in halo_extents means there are 2 halo elements, one element on each side).
+  :p integer padding(3) [in,optional]: An array of three integers to define padding of the pencil, in global order.
+The i-th entry in this array should contain the number of elements to treat as padding in the i-th global domain axis.
   :r cudecompResult res: :code:`CUDECOMP_RESULT_SUCCESS` on success or error code on failure.

 ------